-Permissible area for notching of joists
+Permissible areas for the notching of joists

-Permissible area for drilling of joists
+Permissible areas for the drilling of joists

-Notching and drilling in solid timber joists basic guide
+Notching and drilling in solid timber joists

-Requirements for notching and drilling of solid timber joists (further guidance can be found in BS 8103, TRADA span tables, BS EN 1996 and PD 6693 - 1), this guidance is for joists up to 250mm deep, notching and drilling for joists exceeding this depth should be designed by a Structural Engineer.
+Requirements for notching and drilling of solid timber joists (further guidance can be found in BS 8103, TRADA span tables, BS EN 1996 and PD 6693 - 1).

+This guidance is for joists up to 250mm deep, notching and drilling for joists exceeding this depth should be designed by the Engineer.